Looking for the secrets to French fashion? Today we’re sharing the essentials you need to achieve winter French style yourself!

 This outfit is perfection!
 Mary Orton via Instagram.

 Loafers exude French girl cool, and have been a classic for decades.
 Plus, they’re so much more comfortable than heels!
 And luckily for us, they are having a moment right now.
-I just bought my first pair and I loved them so much I went back and got another color 😉
+I just bought my first pair and I loved them so much I went back and got them in another color 😉

 Columbine Smille via Instagram.